FUNMILAYO-SHODIMU/SQL-Portfolio/README.md

 - Customer Analysis: I dentified high-value customers based on order frequency.
 - Product Performance: Determined top 5 tech gadgets with the highest sales volume, highlighting items for priority restocking.
 - Order Trends: Observed peak ordering times and seasonal patterns.
-- Payment Insights: Found a preference for certain payment methods, inbforming potential improvements to the checkout process.
+- Payment Insights: Found a preference for certain payment methods, informing potential improvements to the checkout process.

 ## Recommendations

+1. Customer Retention: Implement loyalty program targeting high-value customers.
+2. Inventory Management: Prioritize top-selling products to avoid stockout.
+3. Marketing Campaigns: Launch promotions during identified peak periods to maximize sales.
+4. Pyment Options: Consider optimizing for popular payment methods to streamline the checkout experience.

 ## Limitations

+- The dataset is synthetic and may not capture all complexities of a real-world e-commerce business.
+- Certain data points like customer demographics or location were not included, limiting segmentation analysis.
+-  Analysis was limited to SQL, future work could incorporate visualization tools for a more interactive analysis.